SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 The SoftUni judge system is **available any time** via its website: [https://judge.softuni.org](https://judge.softuni.org).
 * To sign in, use your authentication for the SoftUni website: [https://softuni.org](https://softuni.org).
-* Using the SoftUni system is **free** and it's not bound with the participation in SoftUni's courses.

 We are convinced that after a few submitted problems, **you will like to receive instant feedback** for your solutions, and the Judge system will become your favorite assistant in learning programming.